elunna/nerfhack-changelog/README.md

 Curing rabid:
 * Generally the same guidelines for illness apply, but there are a couple important differences to know about.
 * **You cannot use a unicorn horn to heal rabid status!**
-* You can drink healing potions (in the early stages)
+* You can drink healing potions (before the fear of water sets in)
 * You can cast cure illness
 * You can pray (counts as a major trouble)
 * You can eat a eucalyptus leaf or a clove of garlic